harmony-ac/harmony-code/README.md

 All other lines are steps.
 A step consists of an action, and one or more responses denoted by `=>`.
 Actions will become `When` steps, and responses will become `Then` steps.

+The generated steps contain the feature name after a ` -- `.
+Cucumber's steps are in one global namespace, but including the feature name makes it easy to scope step defintions by feature.

 ## Running the tests